happycollision/jekyll.happycollision.com/src/pages/2025/01/20/rethinking-ci-cd.md

 developers could be tapped to run a quick deploy from their machine if needs be.
 (We've never needed to do this.)

-> "Don't you ship more bugs?"

-No. We still have tests and staging deployments ([but better](variantArticle)) to check that our changes are good.
-We just don't program them to block a deployment.
-We either run them locally, or wait for CI tests to pass before we run a deployment from our computers.

 > "If developers can deploy _whatever they want_, won't they be tempted to?"

 I cannot speak to your company's hiring practices.

 That's it.
-All other concerns basically boil down to these three things.
-Do you still reasonably test your code, is deployment sufficently intentional, and do you trust your developers?
+All other concerns basically boil down to these two things.
+Is deployment simple and sufficiently intentional, and do you trust your developers?
 As long as your system or process accounts for these things, then there is no need for your deployments to be held up by slow tests on a server somewhere in the cloud.
 The CI/CD pipeline can be used as a tool to enhance your process without hampering your freedom to do what you need to do.

+# things

+> "Don't you ship more bugs?"

+No. We still have tests and staging deployments ([but better](variantArticle)) to check that our changes are good.
+We just don't program them to block a deployment.
+We either run them locally, or wait for CI tests to pass before we run a deployment from our computers.